skill-collectors/guesstimator/docs/how-to/call-the-api.md

 Functions on `rest.ts` will throw the following errors on 4xx or 5xx response codes:

-- **ServerOverLoadedError**: If the server returns 429
+- **ApiOverloadedError**: If the server returns 429
-- **NotFoundError**: If the server returns 404
+- **ApiEndpointNotFoundError**: If the server returns 404
-- **ServerErrorWithId**: If the server returns 500 with an 'errorId' on the response JSON.
+- **ApiErrorWithId**: If the server returns 500 with an 'errorId' on the response JSON.
-- **UnknownServerError**: If the server returns something unexpected.
+- **ApiUnknownError**: If the server returns something unexpected.

 These are caught and handled with generic error pages in `src/routes/+layout.svelte`, but you should consider whether your page should handle them directly.
-For example, `src/rooms/[roomId]/+page.svelte` intentionally handles `NotFoundError` in order to explain that the room doesn't exist.
+For example, `src/rooms/[roomId]/+page.svelte` intentionally handles `ApiEndpointNotFoundError` in order to explain that the room doesn't exist.

 Putting it all together, here's an example: